Updated on May 5, 2022

 Portland, ME

-It’s not often that you find an ally brewery specifically stating in its mission statement that they are dedicated to giving back to the Queer community.
+You don’t often find an ally brewery specifically stating its dedication to giving back to the Queer community in its mission statement.
 But that’s what you’ll find at Rising Tide Brewing.
-Guided by their community, Rising Tide specifically states that, “We take pride in our investment in the revitalization of our neighborhood and the great Portland area and strive to give back as much as possible to create a thriving and safe space for all.
+Guided by their community, Rising Tide states explicitly, “We take pride in our investment in the revitalization of our neighborhood and the great Portland area and strive to give back as much as possible to create a thriving and safe space for all.
 We focus our efforts on supporting economic development, LGBTQ+ issues, BIPOC equality, women’s reproductive health, combating hunger, stewardship of Maine’s oceans and rivers, local land trusts, and outdoor activities.”
-For that reason, Rising Tide will be joining us for the first time at Queer Beer this year.
+For that reason, Rising Tide joined us for the first time at Queer Beer last year.

 Samuel Adams